About the College of Menominee Nation

 - Authorized by the United States Congress in 1996 as one of only three Land Grant Colleges in Wisconsin

-- College accredited by the North Central Association of Colleges and Schools and chosen for the Association’s prestigious Academic Quality Improvement Program (AQIP)
+- College accredited by the Higher Learning Commission (hlcomission.org) and chosen for the HLC’s prestigious Academic Quality Improvement Program (AQIP)

 - Associate Degree in Nursing program accredited by: